Junto / M:IPD grad thesis

 We also received mentorship from 10+ healthcare experts (ADHD professional, therapist, etc.).
 They provided insights on executive dysfunction, behavioral motivation, and in-depth knowledge about productivity for ADHD individuals.

-User have strong enough friend or family member to help and support them along the way
+User have strong enough system (friends, family, etc,) to help and support them along the way

 User are used to voice-based interaction